War in Afghanistan (2001–2021): 2012–2013: US troop incidents, Obama-Karzai meetings

 Karzai visited the US in January 2012.
-At the time, the US Government stated its openness to withdrawing all of its troops by the end of 2014.
-On 11 January 2012, Karzai and Obama agreed to transfer combat operations from NATO to Afghan forces by spring 2013 rather than summer 2013.
+At the time, the US stated its openness to withdrawing all of its troops by the end of 2014.
+Karzai and Obama agreed to transfer combat operations from NATO to Afghan forces by spring 2013 rather than summer 2013.
 "What's going to happen this spring is that Afghans will be in the lead throughout the country", Obama said.
 "They [ISAF forces] will still be fighting alongside Afghan troops...we will be in a training, assisting, advising role."
 He also stated the reason of the withdrawals that "We achieved our central goal, or have come very close...which is to de-capacitate al-Qaeda" and making sure that "they can't attack us again."
 He added that any US mission beyond 2014 would focus solely on counterterrorism operations and training.